May 19, 2023

 A Context-Aware Configuration(CAConfig) is made possible by a combination of:

-is a POJO annotated with
+Is a POJO annotated with

 @Configuration